Matthew-w56/matthew-w56/README.md

 As a side project, I am creating a mobile application for Android called Practice Tracker.
 It's role is to help track the users' progress in a chosen habit, such as practicing an instrument or exercising.
 It does this by utilizing a streak-keeping system, like the one Duolingo uses to help motivate their users.
 The project is currently in it's early Alpha testing stage.
 Google Play Store publishment pending.

-## 💬 Ask me about

-### My projects

-I love to talk about the things I'm working on and the technologies I'm digging into.

-### Your projects

-I am very interested in the things others are building and how they are approaching their unique problems.

-### Anything else!

 ## 📫 How to reach me

 Email me or find me on LinkedIn!
 I try to respond to messages within 2 days.